aspose-cells/Aspose.Cells-Products/cells/en/cpp/conversion/txt-to-xlam/_index.md

 {{% blocks/products/pf/agp/content h2="Convert TXT to XLAM Using C++" %}}

+How to convert TXT to XLAM?
 With Aspose.Cells for C++ library, you can easily convert TXT to XLAM programmatically with  a few lines of code.
 [Aspose.Cells for C++](https://products.aspose.com/cells/cpp) is capable of building cross-platform applications with the ability to generate, modify, convert, render and print all Excel files.
 C++ Excel API not only convert between spreadsheet formats, it can also render Excel files as images, PDF, HTML, ODS, CSV, SVG, JSON, WORD, PPT and more, thus making it a perfect choice to exchange documents in industry-standard formats.
 You can download its latest version directly, just open [NuGet](https://www.nuget.org/packages/Aspose.Cells.Cpp/) package manager, search for Aspose.Cells.Cpp and install.
 You may also use the following command from the Package Manager Console.

 {{% blocks/products/pf/agp/code-block title="Command" offSpacer="true" %}}